British Junior Snooker Championship

-The British Junior Snooker Championship was organised by the Billiards and Snooker Control Council (known as the Billiards Association and Control Council until 1971), usually as two age-restricted competitions.
-The under-19 competition was sometimes called the Junior Championship, and the under-16 competition was sometimes called the Boys' Championship.
+The British Junior Snooker Championship was a snooker tournament organised, usually as two age-restricted competitions, by the Billiards and Snooker Control Council (B&SCC), which was known as the Billiards Association and Control Council (BA&CC) until 1971.
+The under-19 competition was sometimes called the Junior Championship, and the under-16 tournament was occasionally called the Boys' Championship.